CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ### `aggregator`
 !!! description "`PegKeeperRegulator.aggregator() -> address: view`"

     Getter for the crvusd price aggregator contract.
-This address is set when intializing the contract and can be changed using [`set_aggregator`](#set_aggregator).
+This address is set when initializing the contract and can be changed using [`set_aggregator`](#set_aggregator).

     Returns: price aggregator contract (`address`).